-Regarding the Bank's community role, the Bank continued its partnership with various organisations that support disadvantaged children and fight school failure.
-The Bank is notably helping youths, from school dropouts to university students to develop the skills and knowledge they need to succeed in an increasingly uncertain world.
+Regarding the Bank's community role, the Bank continued its partnership with various organisations that support disadvantaged families as well as the talent of tomorrow The Bank is notably providing disaster relief to poor families affected by flooding during cyclones and torrential rains, which are worsening with the growing severity of climate change.
+The Bank is also helping university students to develop the skills and knowledge they need to succeed in an increasingly uncertain world.

 The Bank is fully committed to helping the communities in which it operates, to develop, notably in terms of the skills needed to succeed in a global economy and in the face of the unprecedented challenges posed by climate change.
 Donations are designed to support the just transition to a net zero global economy - and help build a thriving, resilient future for society.
-The Bank's commitment to sustainability, notably the global Net Zero transition, will continue throughout 2024 and beyond.
+The Bank's commitment to sustainability, notably the global Net Zero transition, will continue throughout 2025 and beyond.

-The Bank donated MUR2.9m (2022: MUR3.2m) to charities in Mauritius, which was paid in full during the year.
-There were no statutory charitable giving payments in 2023 (2022: Nil).
+The Bank donated MUR 2.9m (2023: MUR 2.9m) to charities in Mauritius, which was paid in full during the year.
+There were no statutory charitable giving payments in 2024 (2023: Nil).
 There were no political donations during the year.